 Travel and moving

 - Travel packing list.
 We go to Morocco each year and I perfectly know what to take.
 But for my little one, I have created a packing list.
 I work on it and delete what has proven to be unnecessary or is outdated.
 You can find a free packing list template for Evernote at simplifyday.com.
-Please, click over to this post if you want my best travel hacks for flying with little ones and a free plane travel packing list!
+Please, click over to this post if you want my best travel hacks for flying with little ones!
+Find a free plan travel packing list for flying with a toddler in the free resource library for subscribers.

 - Copies of personal documents, passports, etc. Not only for travel but for when you might lose something or need to refer to some document you keep at home